-The project is base on Arduino Uno R3, where the article going to explain how to setup the unit to display value on LCD.
-Here we are using a sensors value to display on Arduino.
+This project is base on Arduino Uno R3 therefore the article going to explain how to setup the unit to display value on LCD.
+Here we are using a sensors value to display on Arduino. in other words, any sensor can be plunged to get their values.
 Let’s begin with the list of components;

 List of components